Be Aware › Moose

 - If it knocks you down, curl into a ball, protect your head and lie still until it retreats.

 Slow down!
 Heed warning signs.
+In a car vs. moose scenario, neither wins.

 If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
 If the encounter or sighting occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.